andrewgdotcom/spelling/README.md

 # Spelling

 This docüment sets out a practical Inglish spelling refórm plan.
-This plan is fully dëtailed bùt intentjonaly limited in scópe in órder to maximïze efectivness whïle àlsó minimïzing barriers to adoptjon.
+This plan is fully dëtäiled bùt intentjonaly limited in scópe in órder to maximïze efectivness whïle àlsó minimïzing barriers to adoptjon.
 It relÿs hevvyly on the prinsiples of wurd shäpe prezervätjon, grammar regülarity and languaj family rezemblanse.

 ## Prïor árt